bitemyapp/learnhaskell/guide-ru.md

 > Interesting side note: GHC needs to hide the state token representation behind
 > an abstract IO type because the state token must always be used linearly (not
-> duplicated or dropped), but the type system can't enforce this.
+> duplicated or dropped), but the type system can’t enforce this.
 Clean, another
 > lazy Haskell-like language, has uniqueness types (which are like linear types
-> and possibly different in ways I'm not aware of), and they expose the
+> and possibly different in ways I’m not aware of), and they expose the
 > World-passing directly and provide a (non-abstract) IO monad only for
 > convenience.